Supporting Mental Health & Wellbeing

 A key aspect of our role in school is to ensure that children are able to manage times of change and stress, and that they are supported to reach their potential or access help when they need it.
 We also have a role to ensure that children learn about what they can do to maintain positive mental health, what can affect their mental health, how they can help reduce the stigma surrounding mental health issues, and where they can go if they need help and support.

 Positive wellbeing is promoted through the curriculum and all school activities.
-Through a carefully planned approach to PSHE our pupils are helped to acquire the knowledge and develop the skills and understanding they need to lead confident, healthy, independent lives, and to become resilient, informed and responsible citizens.
+Through a carefully planned approach to PSHE and RSE, our pupils are helped to acquire the knowledge and develop the skills and understanding they need to lead confident, healthy, independent lives, and to become resilient, informed and responsible citizens.

 In addition, whole school approaches such as assemblies and circle time sessions are used to further develop the pupils’ knowledge of strategies.
-For example, peaceful problem solving is taught in circle time sessions to help children learn to control and manage feelings when there are disputes on the playground.
+For example, peaceful problem-solving is taught in circle time sessions to help children learn to control and manage feelings when there are disputes on the playground.
 Whole school events are held including Time to Talk Day in February, Mental Health Awareness Week in May, World Mental Health Day in October, and Anti-bullying Week in November.
 During these events, the focus is on mindfulness and resilience with the purpose of teaching children strategies for dealing with anxiety and copying with changes.

 LOOKING AFTER OUR EMOTIONAL WELLBEING AND MENTAL HEALTH